-Add app: Click to install a new app.
+Add app: Install a new app.

-Find more apps: Click to go to an overview page of Axis apps.
+Find more apps: Find more apps to install.
+You will be taken to an overview page of Axis apps.

 Allow unsigned apps: Turn on to allow installation of unsigned apps.

 Allow root-privileged apps: Turn on to allow apps with root privileges full access to the device.